 M.C.
-Pat Wynn Brown announces Rabbi Rose as the new queen with reigning Queen Lori and former royalty looking on.
+Pat Wynn Brown announces Rabbi Rose as the new queen with reigning Queen Lori and former royalty on stage.

 A nap was calling after the afternoon sessions which gave me a chance to regroup.
 The evening’s speaker, Monica Piper, gave me belly laughs.
 She made fun of her “shortness,” and I really related to that.
 I had shrunk so much lately that my clothes often come from the children’s department.
 It was a hard pill to swallow until I listened to her.
 She exposed herself like a nudist on a crowded beach, and I made up my mind to use that chuckle catcher in my writing.
 The fact that she never quit despite challenges as a single mother inspired me.
 I’m not quitting either!
 What an evening.
 Afterward, I was so hyper I could hardly fall asleep.
 Good thing I had two plates of dessert in my “take out” stash for a nightcap.
 Did you know food can be tranquilizing?